BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 ## Website
 ### Page harmony
-&emsp;&emsp;The most difficult part of building a website is that it must combine all the work done that realize different features of it .At first, I didn't realize that my teamate will use so many different frames such as Jquery and Bootrap，not mention that the style is quite contradictary，the frames themselves arouse conficts.the most typical one is that the vue and flask all need [] to bond statics,so mistake like picture below happened.
+&emsp;&emsp;The most difficult part of building a website is that it must combine all the work done that realize different features of it.
+At first, we didn't realize that our teamate will use so many different frames such as Jquery and Bootrap，not mention that the style is quite contradictary，the frames themselves arouse conficts.the most typical one is that the vue and flask all need [] to bond statics, so mistake like picture below happened.
 ![](img/hcy_01.png)
 &emsp;&emsp;That is Vue and Flask's Jinja2 module reuse problems.
-&emsp;&emsp;To slove this,I use code below:
+&emsp;&emsp;To slove this, we use code below:
 ```python
 app.jinja_env.variable_start_string = '{['
 app.jinja_env.variable_end_string = ']}'
 ```
-&emsp;&emsp;But later I found different CSS can result that the page seems horribly messy.And things become troublesome especialy when it comes to locate which css make it perform like that.So although I want to make some interaction body using Vue,page harmony become so important that I have to weigh.
+&emsp;&emsp;But later we found different CSS can result that the page seems horribly messy.
+And things become troublesome especialy when it comes to locate which css make it perform like that.
+So although we want to make some interaction body using Vue, page harmony become so important that we have to weigh.
-&emsp;&emsp;At first I try to use Bootstrap，but it seems not as perfect as I thought.Here's a rendering of my first version
+&emsp;&emsp;At first we try to use Bootstrap, but it seems not as perfect as we thought.
+Here's a rendering of our first version
 ![](img/hcy_02.jpg)
-&emsp;&emsp;And the same, because Bootstrap's css is confict with one of my teammate's css,I have to find a template that is more compatible。
+&emsp;&emsp;And the same, because Bootstrap's css is confict with one of our teammate's css, we have to find a template that is more compatible.
-&emsp;&emsp;So I choose NicePage, because all it's headers are approximately the same.
+&emsp;&emsp;So we choose NicePage, because all it's headers are approximately the same.
 ```HTML
 <html style="font-size: 16px;">